raspberrypilearning/solar-system-simulator/en/step_3.md

 ### Draw Mercury

 The `make_planet()` function to draw a planet was included as part of the starter project.
+It takes the colour, orbit, size and speed of a planet.
+Then it draws the planet orbiting the sun.

 --- task ---